nosqlbench/nosqlbench/driver-cql/src/main/resources/cql.md

 # cql driver

-This is an driver which allows for the execution of CQL statements.
+This is a driver which allows for the execution of CQL statements.
 This driver supports both sync and async modes, with detailed metrics provided for both.

 ### Example activity definitions